briney/abcloud/README.md

 Launch a basic cluster named 'test' with a master and 2 workers, all m3.large:
 `./abcloud launch test --workers 2`

+Launch a basic 'test' cluster with spot instance workers and a max price of $1.00/hr:
+`./abcloud launch test --workers 2 --spot-price 1.00`

+SSH into the master instance of the 'test' cluster:
+`./abcloud sshmaster test`

+SSH into node001 of the 'test' cluster:
+`./abcloud sshnode test --node node001`

 Put a file (local path: '~/myfile') onto the master instance of the 'test' cluster (remote path: '/scratch'):
 `./abcloud put test ~/myfile /scratch`